7targets/7targets-docs/_posts/2021-06-26-how-to-find-leads-who-clicked-links-from-the-emails.md

 ## Step-4

-Click on any lead, you'll see the detailed information of follow-up.
+Click on any lead, you will see the detailed information of follow-up.
 Here double tick means the lead has opened the email and the attachment sign shows that the link is opened.

 ![image](../../images/Particular-link-5.png)